DFE-Digital/teacher-cpd-design-history/app/posts/manage-training/2021-05-31-resend-the-induction-tutor-nomination-email.md

 **How a school triggers the resending of the nomination email, incase it gets missed or the unique link expires.**

-We needed to allow schools to resend [the original nomination email] to the main GIAS contact, to cater for a few different scenarios;
+We needed to allow schools to resend [the original nomination email](/manage-training/nominating-an-induction-tutor/#email-important-nqt-induction-changes) to the main GIAS contact, to cater for a few different scenarios;

 1. The original nomination email was ignored, lost or deleted
 2. The unique link in the original email had expired and a new link needed to be generated
 3. A school was unsure if it had nominated someone previously, and tried to sign in

 ## How it works
-The resend journey works as follows;
+The journey works as follows;
 1. The user starts the journey, by clicking a link on the [How to get an account for this service](#how-to-get-an-account-for-this-service) page
 2. They search and select the local authority where the school is based
 3. They search and select the school they want